DouglasPearless/jetbot/README.md

 [You can buy the PD Buddy here](https://www.tindie.com/products/clarahobbs/pd-buddy-sink/) Note: I have no affiliation with Clara Hobbs and his PD Buddy product.

 Under Development with the assistance of [Luke Fisher at Luke Fisher Designs](https://www.lukefisherdesigns.com), a large chassis that takes a massive battery, in this case a Promate provolta TA-30 30,000mAh.
-Below is a pitcure of an early prototype.
+Below is a picture of an early prototype.

 <img src="images/standard and large chassis.jpg">